dekoza/mtgpl/MM2.rst

 :mtgtip:`Vengeful Rebirth<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/2/7/270a2f52-56b9-4eb5-b2ae-8dbee42a490c.jpg?1562260138|https://scryfall.com/card/mm2/188/vengeful-rebirth?utm_source=api>`
    Return target card from your graveyard to your hand.
-If you return a nonland card to your hand this way, Vengeful Rebirth deals damage equal to that card's converted mana cost to any target.
+If you return a nonland card to your hand this way, Vengeful Rebirth deals damage equal to that card's mana value to any target.

    Exile Vengeful Rebirth.